Treewidth is Polynomial in Maximum Degree on Weakly Sparse Graphs Excluding a Planar Induced Minor: Clustered edge-colorings

-In light of~\cref{lem:sparsification-bounded-comp} and our plan to find an induced subgraph whose maximum degree is low but whose treewidth is still high, we wish to edge-partition our graph into a~bounded number of graphs with no large connected component.
+The combination of \cref{sec:contraction-uncontraction,sec:star-coloring} suggests the use of (non-necessarily proper) edge-colorings any connected component induced by any monochromatic component of which has small size.
 This is referred to as \emph{clustered edge-coloring}.
-We note that the vertex kind, \emph{clustered coloring} has been more thoroughly explored.
-An edge-coloring has \emph{clustering $p$} if every monochromatic connected component has at~most $p$~vertices.
-For instance, an edge-coloring with clustering 2 is a~proper edge-coloring.
+More precisely, an edge-coloring of a~graph $G$ has \emph{clustering~$p$} if for every monochromatic component $F$, every connected component of $(V(G),F)$ has at~most $p$~vertices.
+For instance, an edge-coloring with clustering~2 is a~proper edge-coloring.

 \begin{lemma} Let $p$ be a~positive integer, $G$ be a~graph, and $F_1, \ldots, F_h$ be the color classes of an edge-coloring of $G$ with clustering~$p$.
 Then, $G$ admits an induced subgraph~$G'$ such that \begin{compactitem} \item $\Delta(G') \leqslant 3h$, and \item $\tw(G') \geqslant \tw(G)/(p \log^\delta \tw(G))^h$, with $\delta$ the constant of~\cref{thm:degree-3-sparsifier}. \end{compactitem} \end{lemma}